Hop (mixtape): Release and promotion

 Hop was released on December 13, 2024.
 Pre-orders of the mixtape began on November 15, which came in three versions: Hiptape (limited edition), SKZhop, and Accordion (standard editions), as well as pre-save.
 Stray Kids posted the mixtape's pre-released promotional itinerary the next day, featuring traditional Korean elements such as hanok door and taegeuk's red and blue.
 On November 19, the group unveiled digital cover artwork and track list for Hop, which confirmed "Walkin on Water" as the mixtape's lead single, and included a collaboration with Tablo, "U", and each member's solo songs previously performed at the Dominate World Tour.
 Stray Kids teased snippets of each member's solo tracks via the series "Unveil: Track", as well as "U" via Instagram Reels exclusively, and mashup video for "Walkin on Water", "Bounce Back", and "U".

 The three sets of teaser images were uploaded, expressing a mixing and matching of traditional Korean and modern hip-hop cultures.
 The first, shot at a hanok, shows individual members in hip-hop-styled clothes with traditional Korean props (chromium mask, janggu, hand fan, and gat, etc.) and modern props symbolizing hip-hop (boombox and speaker, etc.), while the group shows reinterpretation of traditional itinerant troupe namsadangpae.
 The second depicts the members wearing a suit reminiscent of 1990s and 2000s hip-hop and posing against a red, blue, or black background and Korean-styled calligraphy on the white floor.
 For the third, the group wears white costumes with silvery accessories, bows and arrows, in contrast with the background of hanok.

 A day before the release, Stray Kids revealed behind-the-scenes of the mixtape's production via video Intro "Hop", and posted diary-styled post-released promotional itinerary.
 On the release date, Stray Kids held live event called "SKZhop Hipclub" via YouTube, aimed at introducing Hop and connecting with their fanbase.
-An accompanying music video for the lead single "Walkin on Water" premiered on December 13, in conjuction with Hop, while music videos for each member's solo songs were uploaded as part of SKZ-Player series throughout December.
+An accompanying music video for the lead single "Walkin on Water" premiered on December 13, in conjunction with Hop, while music videos for each member's solo songs were uploaded as part of SKZ-Player series throughout December.
 A pop-up store, selling the mixtape and limited merchandise, opened at Hwigyumjae in Bukchon Hanok Village from December 14 to 22.
 Despite no promotion on music shows, selected members appeared on web shows Gym Jong Kook, Public TV Dumbass, BuzzFeed, Met Through Dance, and Lean on Me etc. Roblox partnered with Stray Kids for special items on the game.